 Add To Favorites

-Work together to agree on a set of rules for the classroom, school cafeteria, and playground.
-Write and illustrate rules to make a School Rules Scroll.
+Encourage students to collaborate in making a set of rules for the classroom, school cafeteria, and playground.
+Students write and illustrate rules to make a School Rules Scroll.

-With your classmates, create a list of suggested classroom rules to help each person be responsible for their actions.
+With classmates, students create a list of suggested classroom rules to help each person be responsible for his actions.
 State rules positively, describing what TO DO.
 Use a democratic decision-making process to select three or four of the most important, general rules.

-With a ruler and Crayola Colored Pencils, measure 2-inch (5 cm) high lines.
-In your best handwriting, use Crayola Washable Markers to print the rules large enough that they can be read from a distance.
+With a ruler and Crayola Erasable Colored Pencils, students measure 2-inch (5 cm) high lines.
+Students use Crayola Ultra-Clean Markers to print the rules large enough that they can be read from a distance.

-Illustrate the rules on another recycled paper bag.
-Glue these illustrations next to the rules with Crayola Glue Sticks.
+Students illustrate the rules on another recycled paper bag.
+Cut out and glue these illustrations next to the rules with Crayola Glue Sticks.

 Add To Favorites